Liz McColgan condemns ‘demeaning’ comments about daughter Eilish’s body shape

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Eilish McColgan’s mother and coach Liz McColgan says comments on social media about her daughter’s body shape are “demeaning and abusive”.
+Eilish McColgan’s mother and coach Liz McColgan has hit back at comments on social media about her daughter’s body shape and says they are “demeaning and abusive”.

-Commonwealth 10,000m champion Eilish McColgan posted a video of herself training on a treadmill in preparation for her first London Marathon, prompting suggestions in comments that followed whether she had an eating disorder.
+Eilish McColgan, the current Commonwealth 10,000m champion, posted a video on Instagram of her running on a treadmill as she steps up her preparations for her London Marathon debut in April.

-Former Olympic 10,000m silver medallist Liz McColgan hit back in a post on Instagram, saying: “We come in all shapes and sizes, they obviously do not understand that being an elite runner brings lower body fat but being an idiot and not fully understanding that your body needs to be fueled properly by eating or your body will not perform especially for marathons.”
+However, the comments were flooded with negativity as trolls questioned whether the 34-year-old had an eating disorder, with some telling the four-time Olympian to “go and eat”.

-Liz McColgan said her daughter, 34, was “strong enough” to shrug off the negative comments, but added she was concerned for younger athletes.
+Liz McColgan, an Olympic 10,000m silver medallist in 1988, highlighted some of those comments on her own post on Instagram.

-“Stop the jealousy and abuse of women athletes online by posting ridiculous and stupid comments as above,” Liz McColgan added.
+“Some of the abusive comments Eilish received on one of her running posts,” she said.
+“We come in all shapes and sizes, they obviously do not understand that being an elite runner brings lower body fat but being an idiot and not fully understanding that your body needs to be fueled properly by eating or your body will not perform especially for marathons.